cebe/markdown/README.md

 Installation
 ------------

 PHP 5.4 or higher is required to use it.
+It will also run on [facebook's hhvm][].

 Installation is recommended to be done via [composer][] by adding the following to the `require` section in your `composer.json`: